larshgu/Chicago_Crime/README.md

 crime-forecasting-main-lars.ipynb should be explored for general visualizations and insights while chicago-crime-forecast.ipynb and chicago-crime-heatmaps.ipynb are more detailed.

 ## Running the code
-The notebooks should be run at https://www.kaggle.com/notebooks/welcome as this is where we extact out data.
+The notebooks should be run at https://www.kaggle.com/notebooks/welcome as this is where we extract out data.